The Island of Dr. Moreau (1996 film): Plot

 United Nations negotiator Edward Douglas survives a plane crash in the Java Sea.
 A passing boat rescues him.
 Aboard, Dr. Montgomery tends to him and promises that Douglas will be taken to Timor.
 However, when they arrive at Montgomery's destination, "Moreau's Island", he instead advises Douglas to disembark and use the radio there.

 Douglas and Montgomery go to the Main House, where the former is warned not to wander.
-According to Montgomery, Moreau vanished after becoming obsessed with his animal research.
-For his own safety, Douglas is locked in his room by Montgomery, but escapes that night.
+According to Montgomery, Moreau fled the United States due to backlash against his experimentation on animals.
+Douglas is locked in his room by Montgomery, but escapes that night.
 While exploring, he hears cries and enters a laboratory where he witnesses a human/llama mutant give birth, with doctors attending to the delivery.

 Douglas's presence is noticed by a doctor, who turns out to be a human/animal hybrid, and he flees, finding Aissa, a daughter of Moreau's, who leads him to the 'village' of the mutants.
 There, Moreau is worshipped by the mutants.
 He keeps the hybrids subjugated by using a remote-controlled electrical implant, surgically placed at birth under their skin.

 Moreau tells Douglas how he introduced human DNA into animals in search of a higher being, incapable of harm.
 The existing Beast-Folk are imperfect, but Moreau claims to be close to a "solution".
-Meanwhile, his son Azazello finds a half-eaten rabbit.
-After learning of the rabbit, Moreau (who forbids meat-eating) promises that there will be a "trial" the next day.
+When Moreau discovers that the leopard/human hybrid Lo-Mai has killed a rabbit, he promises that there will be a "trial" the next day.
 Douglas tries to escape by boat, but stops as it is overrun with humanoid rats.

-At the outdoor trial, leopard/human hybrid Lo-Mai runs at Moreau but is stopped by the remote-controlled implant.
+At the outdoor trial, Lo-Mai runs at Moreau but is stopped by the remote-controlled implant.
 To Moreau's shock, Azazello shoots Lo-Mai dead.
 His body is cremated publicly.
 Inspecting the charred remains, the mutant "Hyena-Swine" notices the control implant embedded in Lo-Mai's arm.
-He then feels for the same implant on his own body and removes it from the bone, feeling pain.
+He then feels for the same implant on his own body and removes it from the bone.
 Hyena later starts saying "no more pain", wanting to spread the word to all the mutants.
-In addition to the pain, the animals are controlled through regular drugging to prevent them from "retrogressing".
+In addition to the pain caused by the implant, the animals are controlled through regular drugging to prevent them from "retrogressing".
 Hyena-Swine reveals his removed implant to Montgomery who sets the other beasts after him.
 Meanwhile, Douglas tries to contact the outside world, but Montgomery sabotages the radio.